Aceculuses/BoiAL/MAnorm2/README.md

 This process fit means to vars, glm(vars ~ means), we assume that the data follow exponent distribution ( gamma is one of the exponent distribution family), One key point in GLM is to deal with errors which is not in normal distribution.

+Link function

+a0 + a1 * x -> y1 -> link function -> y
+link function mapped y1 to y, and y has linear relationship with the equation while y1 does not
 ```

 The better explanation can be found here [GLM](https://zhuanlan.zhihu.com/p/110268967)